johnnyxmas/ScanCannon/README.md

 Usage:
 =========
-Requires root.

 $ scancannon.sh [file . . .]

-Requires one argument: a file containing a line-separated list of CIDR networks
+File contains a line-separated list of CIDR networks, i.e.:

+	192.168.1.128/28
+	172.110.80.250/30
+	12.16.8.45/32
+	172.0.0.0/8

 Masscan & nmap arguments can be modified within the script.

 WARNING:
 =========
-It is VERY FEASIBLE to execute a Denial of Service against the taregt networks, even when launching from a single source.
-You should start with a very low masscan max-rate (5,000-10,000 kpps) and increas slowly to test.
+It is VERY FEASIBLE to execute a Denial of Service against the target networks, even when launching from a single source.
+You should start with a very low masscan max-rate (5,000-10,000 kpps) and increase slowly to test.
 On bare metal, pushing beyond 20,000 seems to increase the chances of missing responses from the target.
 40,000 kpps has been known to DoS ESXi virtual switches (even on the source). ~200,000 is often enough to take out ISP equipment.

 Similar warnings exist for nmap, though it is much less dangerous.
-Some older or overutilized LANs may hiccup with a Timing of T4 or T5, but this is rare.
+Some older or over-utilized LANs may hiccup with a Timing of T4 or T5, but this is rare.

 LICENSE